 The Chamber Singers is the select choral ensemble at ECU.
 Comprised of 34-40 auditioned singers, many of whom are voice majors from within the School of Music, the group tours annually and has performed by invitation at regional and national conferences of the American Choral Directors Association and the National Association for Music Education.
 The Chamber Singers have also produced two professional CD recordings on the Gothic label: Greater Love and Eternal Light.
 They maintain a rigorous rehearsal and performance schedule, and focus predominantly on unaccompanied choral literature suitable for advanced chamber choir.
 Dr. Andrew Crane, conductor.

 The University Chorale is open to all university students, and is typically comprised of an equal balance of music-majors and non-music-majors.
 Presenting at least four concerts per academic year, this ensemble performs a variety of choral repertoire from the seventeenth through twentieth centuries.
 All students registered for the University Chorale must audition for as a means for appropriate voice placements.
-Dr. Jeffrey Ward, conductor.
+Dr. Andrew Crane, conductor.

 The St. Cecilia Singers